Appalachia’s Ballad Singing Tradition

 Today, Norton says ballad singing acts as “a dose of something old in a modern time,” serving as a window to North Carolina mountain culture and history.
 And in the Asheville area, numerous music events and festivals offer opportunities to hear the old Appalachian ballads sung by keepers of the tradition.

 Both Penland and Norton participate each June in a ballad swap at Hot Springs’ Bluff Mountain Festival, an event Penland describes as a “friendly rivalry” among local singers vying to see who can remember the most ballads.
 On Saturdays throughout the summer, the long-standing tradition of Shindig on the Green brings a free opportunity to hear ballad singing in the heart of downtown Asheville at Pack Square Park.
-And the granddaddy of all folk festivals in the nation, the annual Mountain Dance and Folk Festival, organized by Bascom Lamar Lunsford in 1928, presents a smorgasbord of traditional Southern Appalachian singing, music and dancing for three days each August at Diana Wortham Theatre.
+And the granddaddy of all folk festivals in the nation, the annual Mountain Dance and Folk Festival, organized by Bascom Lamar Lunsford in 1928, presents a smorgasbord of traditional Southern Appalachian singing, music and dancing for three days each August at The Wortham Center for Performing Arts.